ASSISTANCE PROGRAMS

 • Canine Rescue Club is connecting unprotected animals to foster/adoption homes.
 View here

-• The SAG-AFTRA Foundation’s Disaster Relief Fund is available to SAG-AFTRA members whose primary residence or car was destroyed due to the Los Angeles wildfires.
+• The SAG-AFTRA Foundation’s Disaster Relief Fund is available to SAG-AFTRA members whose primary residence was destroyed due to the Los Angeles wildfires.
 Apply here

 • Members of any union local in LA County can apply for rent, mortgage, utilities, and/or food assistance from Labor Community Services LA.
 Intake form here.